denten-books/plain-text/main.md

 With the illusory role of the screen in mind, I propose 1968 as the year in which automated discourse takes its present form.
-On December 9th, 1968 Douglas Engelbart, then founder and primary investigator at the ARPA-funded Augmentation Research Center lab at the Stanford Research Institute, gave what became later colloquially known as "the mother of all demos [@tweney_mother_2008]" before an audience of roughly one thousand or so
+On December 9th, 1968 Douglas Engelbart, then founder and primary investigator at the NASA and ARPA-funded Augmentation Research Center lab at the Stanford Research Institute, gave what became later colloquially known as "the mother of all demos [@tweney_mother_2008]" before an audience of roughly one thousand or so